 Make sure the positive and negative ends of the battery are paired up in the right spot.
 Reinstall the clamps, moving in the opposite direction from when they were disconnected.

 You will connect the positive cable first.
 You need to make sure that the positive cable is securely attached to the battery post.
 Use your wrench to tighten it to the terminal.

 Follow the same process with the negative terminal.
 Once both sides are connected, you want to wiggle the battery to ensure it is firmly in place.
 If the battery is able to shift around, you might need to adjust the cables or clamp.

-If your battery was covered by anything, you would need to reinstall it.
+If your battery was covered by anything, you’ll need to reinstall it.
 Close up the hood and try to start the vehicle.
 If everything runs normally, there’s nothing more you need to do.
-If the car doesn’t run, or it runs for a little and dies again, there’s something else wrong that needs to be looked at.
+If the car doesn’t run or it runs for a little and dies again, there’s something else wrong that needs to be looked at.

 5. Dispose of Old Battery